Ubik: Interpretation and analysis

 Many readers have puzzled over the ending of Ubik, when Glen Runciter finds a Joe Chip coin in his pocket.
 What does it mean?
 Is Runciter dead?
 Are Joe Chip and the others alive?
 Actually, this is meant to tell you that we can't be sure of anything in the world that we call 'reality.'
 It is possible that they are all dead and in cold pac or that the half-life world can affect the full-life world.
 It is also possible that they are all alive and dreaming.

 Peter Fitting sees parallels between the God-Devil/Life-Death relationship of Ubik and the antagonist's consumptive abilities within half-life, and the commercialized industry between psychics and psychic-inhibiting "inertials" which occupies the novel's "reality".
 Fitting also notes Dick's effort to desacralize and commercialize Ubik through the ironic advertising messages which begin each chapter.

-Adaptations
+Adaptations and cultural influences

 Video game

 In 1998, Cryo Interactive Entertainment released Philip K. Dick's Ubik, a tactical action/strategy video game very loosely based on the book.
 The game allowed players to act as Joe Chip and train combat squads into missions against the Hollis Corporation.
 The game was available for PlayStation and for Microsoft Windows and was not a significant commercial success.